On this page:

 - understand how supports from friends and family, community supports and paid supports can all play a role in your individualised living option

 The Exploration and Design stage provides the foundation for you to work out what you need and what you want.
-It also gives us information to help work out what reasonable and necessary supports you’ll need.
+It also gives us information to help work out what supports meet the NDIS funding criteria.

-Depending on your circumstances, Exploration and Design supports may include help to find suitable housing or linking with other services that can help with this.
+Depending on your situation, Exploration and Design supports may include help to find suitable housing or linking with other relevant services.

-At the end of the Exploration and Design stage, you and whoever is helping design your individualised living option will complete a Service Proposal.
-Your Service Proposal tells us how you want to live and who you want to support you.
+Your service proposal tells us how you want to live and who you want to support you.
 It indicates how much your individualised living option supports will cost.

-- about you and the people who are important to you
+- about you and the supports you need in your home

-- how you’ve been involved in developing your Service Proposal and your individualised living option supports
+- about your involvement in developing your service proposal and your individualised living option supports

-- the primary and supplementary supports in your individualised living option, including how many hours of support you’ll receive each week
+- the primary and supplementary supports in your individualised living option, including how many hours you’ll receive each week for each support

 - how this support will be organised and delivered